Polar Lattices for Lossy Compression: Polar Lattices for Quantization

-Now we consider the construction of polar lattices for quantization.
-Firstly, we consider the quantization of source $Y'$ using the reconstruction distribution $D_{\Lambda,\sigma_r}$.
-Since binary partition is used, $X$ can be represented by a binary string $X_{1:r}$, and we have $\lim_{r \rightarrow \infty} P_{X_{1:r}}=P_{X}=D_{\Lambda,\sigma_r}$.
-Because the polar lattices are constructed by ``Construction D", we are interested in the test channel at each level.
-Similar to the setting of shaping for AWGN-good polar lattices \cite{polarlatticeJ}, given the previous $x_{1:\ell-1}$ and the coset $\mathcal{A}_\ell$ determined by $x_{1:\ell}$, the channel transition PDF at level $\ell$ is
+Now we construct polar lattices for quantization.
+Consider the quantization of source $Y'$ using the reconstruction distribution $D_{\Lambda,\sigma_{r}}$.
+Since binary partition is used, $X$ can be represented by a binary string $X_{1:r}$, and we have $\lim_{r\rightarrow\infty}P_{X_{1:r}}=P_{X}=D_{\Lambda,\sigma_{r}}$.
+Because the polar lattices are constructed by ``Construction D\char`\"{}, we are interested in the test channel on each level.
+Similarly to the setting of shaping for AWGN-good polar lattices \cite{polarlatticeJ}, given the previous $x_{1:\ell-1}$ and the coset $\mathcal{A}_{\ell}$ determined by $x_{1:\ell}$, the channel transition PDF at level $\ell$ is